cyrusstoller/RevTilt/README.md

 Searching Yelp for good salons or barber shops won't give you sufficient information.
 You want to find a barber who will be accommodating of your child's special needs.

-This is where *Nuanced Reviews* comes in.
+This is where *RevTilt* comes in.

 As a parent you can easily find businesses that are autism-friendly.
-*Nuanced Reviews* is a platform to share and find reviews specific to your family member's special needs.
+*RevTilt* is a platform to share and find reviews specific to your family member's special needs.
 These reviews are provided along side existing _mainstream_ reviews on sites like Yelp.

 For now this project is devoted entirely to autism, but our goal is to accommodate other special needs as well.